gdsc-kwasu/cbtor/README.md

 # CBTor

-A web based application to help Kwara State University freshmen prepare for the first year computerized school examinations, built by the [Developer Student Clubs, KWASU](https://dsckwasu.club).
+A beautiful app built to enable fresh on campus to simulate the Computer-Based exam offered by the University.
+CBTor offers wonderful user experience and features that enable students to prepare for exams and experience what it is like to take a Computer-based test.

-The application is built with React (as FE) and Node.js/Express (as BE).
+The application is built with Node.js and the React Library

 ## Getting Started
 Installing the application (as a developer) is simple in the following steps:
-- Clone this repository and navigate into the cloned directory.
-If you are a Windows user, we recommend that you make use of Git bash.
+- Fork and Clone this repository
 ```git
 git clone https://github.com/kwasu-ng/cbtor.git && cd cbtor
 ```
-- Once you're done cloning, you can install dependencies with NPM or Yarn &mdash; your pick.
+- Navigate into the cloned directory and install dependencies with NPM or Yarn &mdash; your pick.
 But we go with NPM here.
 ```npm
 npm install
 ```
-- Great.
-Now, make a duplicate of the **env** file and update its content accordingly.
-Most times, this is just fine with no update.
+- Make a duplicate of the **env** file and update its content accordingly. _Most times, this is just fine with no update.
 ```sh
 cp .env.example .env
 ```
-- Then, start the development server, and start developing.
+- Start the development server, _and start developing.
 ```npm
 npm start
 ```